Cora Hartshorn Arboretum and Bird Sanctuary: The grounds

 The arboretum began when the 16.5 acres of land was gifted to Cora Hartshorn in 1923 by Stewart Hartshorn on undeveloped woodland of oaks, tulip trees, dogwood, and beech.
 She designed a system of roads and walking paths; by 1938 there were 3 mi of paths.
 In 1958, Cora died, and she willed the arboretum to the township.

 The arboretum contains 45 species of trees, including 275-year-old tulip trees, as well as rare ferns, over 150 species of wildflowers, and 100 species of birds and represents a critical habitat for plants and wildlife.

 The Stone House

 The original part of the building, also known as the Stone House, was built in 1933 for Cora.
-All the stones in the Stone House are from Stewart Hartshorn's local quarry in nearby Springfield, NJ.
+All the stones in the Stone House are from Stewart Hartshorn's local quarry in nearby Springfield, New Jersey.
 Around 1970, an addition to the Stone House was added as there was a need for more office space.

 In 2007, the Stone House underwent renovations.
 The previous addition was removed and replaced with a reception area, bird observatory, additional office space, a basement, and an upstairs meeting room.
 The Stone House also received a kitchen space.

 Animals

-The Stone House is home to a variety of animals, including reptiles such as leopard geckos, Chinese box turtles, Eastern painted turtles, and an albino corn snake.
-Mammals housed are rabbits and a chinchilla.
-There is also an Eastern spotted newt and a rose hair tarantula.
+The Stone House is home to a variety of animals, including reptiles such as Eastern rat snakes, corn snakes, Eastern box turtles, painted turtles, and an Eastern king snake.
+Mammals housed are domestic rabbits.
+There is also a leopard gecko and a Chilean rose-haired tarantula.